-- \$0.025/gallon on special fuels to the State Construction Account Fund, with the remainder deposited to the Road Fund. - Amounts generated by the increase in the tax on gasoline (all amounts over \$0.19/gallon) will be transferred to the State's Transportation Renewal Fund. - 80% of the moneys in the Transportation Renewal Fund will be used for highway maintenance, highway construction, bridge repair, congestion relief and construction of aviation facilities (60% of which will be awarded by IDOT after deposit or transfer into the State Construction Account and 40% of which will be distributed to local municipalities, counties and road districts). - 20% of the moneys in the Transportation Renewal Fund will be allocated to local transportation districts, including the Regional Transportation Authority, for projects. - \$47 million for Grade Crossing Protection Fund and the State Boating Act Fund. - Sufficient amounts for administrative costs of the IDOR and the IDOT. - Of the remainder: - 45.6% to the State Construction Account Fund (37%) and the State Road Fund (63%). - 54.4% to municipalities by population (49.10%), Cook County (16.74%), Other Counties (18.27%) and townships/road districts (15.89%).
+- \$0.025/gallon on special fuels to the State Construction Account Fund, with the remainder deposited to the Road Fund. - Amounts generated by the increase in the tax on gasoline (all amounts over \$0.19/gallon) will be transferred to the State's Transportation Renewal Fund.

+• 80% of the moneys in the Transportation Renewal Fund will be used for highway maintenance, highway construction, bridge repair, congestion relief and construction of aviation facilities (60% of which will be awarded by the State Department of Transportation after deposit or transfer into the State Construction Account and 40% of which will be distributed to local municipalities, counties and road districts).

+• 20% of the moneys in the Transportation Renewal Fund will be allocated to local transportation districts, including the Regional Transportation Authority, for projects.

+- \$47 million for Grade Crossing Protection Fund and the State Boating Act Fund. - Sufficient amounts for administrative costs of the Illinois Department of Revenue and the Illinois Department of Transportation. - Of the remainder: - 45.6% to the State Construction Account Fund (37%) and the State Road Fund (63%). - 54.4% to municipalities by population (49.10%), Cook County (16.74%), Other Counties (18.27%) and townships/road districts (15.89%).